hhamud/noir-mode/README.md

 ## Description

 `noir-mode.el` is a major mode for editing Noir language source files in Emacs.
-It provides syntax highlighting and indentation support for working with Noir code.
+It provides syntax highlighting for working with Noir code.

 ## Features

 - Syntax highlighting for keywords, types, constants, events, and functions in Noir.
 - Customizable comment syntax.
-- Proper indentation for Noir code.
 - Automatic file association with `.nr` files.

 ## Installation